nirmata/crossplane/README.md

   az login
   ```
   It will redirect to azure login page, where user has to authenticate cli with azure credentials

-  After authentication come back to cli, Run below command to see user details
+  After authentication come back to cli, Run below command on terminal to see user details

   ```
   az account show